Table of Contents

 Learn More

-Car wrecks in Arkansas occur for many reasons, but a large number of them are preventable.
+Car wrecks in Little Rock occur for many reasons, but a large number of them are preventable.
 Distracted driving, such as using mobile phones, eating, or engaging in other activities that divert attention from the road, is one of the leading causes.

 Arkansas law holds impaired drivers accountable, and victims of these accidents may be entitled to pursue compensation for their losses.